lblake/lblake/README.md

 on different platforms and technologies with a particular emphasis on web technologies such as React.
 I am experienced in manual and automation testing in an agile development life-cycle.

-I also have strong interpersonal and problem-solving skills.
-With experience of working in cross functional teams and have excellent communication skills and work well with others at all levels.
+I also have strong interpersonal and problem-solving skills, with experience of working in cross functional teams.
+Finally I have excellent communication skills and work well with others at all levels.

 [![Readme Card](https://github-readme-stats.vercel.app/api/pin/?username=lblake&repo=WonderBill-Technical-Assessment)](https://github.com/lblake/WonderBill-Technical-Assessment/tree/master) [![Readme Card](https://github-readme-stats.vercel.app/api/pin/?username=lblake&repo=LPG-Technical-Assessment)](https://github.com/lblake/LPG-Technical-Assessment)